Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-details.md

 ### View changes to the details

 The **View Changes** feature allows you to see exactly what was modified when request details are updated.
-Whenever a user manually updates request details in the UI, the system automatically creates a timeline post with a **View Changes** option.
+Whenever a user manually updates the request details in the UI, the system automatically creates a timeline post with a **View Changes** option.

 ![Request timeline showing a post with the View Changes button highlighted](/_books/servicemanager-user-guide/images/request-timeline-view-changes.png)